everx-labs/ton-nfc-client/docs/FuntionsList.md

     *Responses:*

         {"message":"true","status":"ok"}
         {"message":"false","status":"ok"}

-- **checkIfNfcEnabled()**

-    Check if NFC option is turned on for your Android device.

-    *Responses:*

-    {"message":"true","status":"ok"}

-    {"message":"false","status":"ok"}

-- **openNfcSettings()**

-    Open "Settings" panel to mantain NFC option.

-    *Response:*

-    {"message":"done","status":"ok"}

-## CoinManager functions
+## CoinManager functions (CardCoinManagerApi)

 Here there are functions to call APDU commands of CoinManager.
 CoinManager is an additional software integrated into NFC TON Labs Security card.
-It is responsible for maintaining ed25519 seed, related PIN and it provides some other auxiliary operations.
-In TonNfcClientAndroid library there is a class CardCoinManagerApi providing all CoinManager functions.
+It is responsible for maintaining ed25519 seed, related PIN and it provides some auxiliary operations.
+In TonNfcClientSwift library there is a class CardCoinManagerApi providing all CoinManager functions.

-- **setDeviceLabel(String deviceLabel)**
+- **setDeviceLabel(deviceLabel: String)**

     This function is used to set the device label.
 Now we do not use this device label stored in Coin Manager.

     *Arguments requirements:*

-    deviceLabel — hex string of length 64, example: '005815A3942073A6ADC70C035780FDD09DF09AFEEA4173B92FE559C34DCA0550'
+        deviceLabel — hex string of length 64,
+        example: '005815A3942073A6ADC70C035780FDD09DF09AFEEA4173B92FE559C34DCA0550'

     *Response:*

         {"message":"done","status":"ok"}

 - **getDeviceLabel()**